 Are reservations necessary?

 Yes.
 Although we do accept walk-ins, we cannot guarantee them — especially on weekends and during busy periods.
-Reservations can be made by calling 800-581-8032, Monday through Friday from 10 a.m. to 5 p.m.
+Reservations can be made by calling 706-344-1547, Monday through Friday from 8:30a.m. to 2:30p.m. or online.
 Cancellations must be made seven days in advance of a reservation for a refund.
-Reservations of five to 12 rooms require a 14-day notice.
+A $10 per room cancellation fee will be applied to all cancellations.

 Where do I check in to begin my hike to the Hike Inn?